 Agile Integration is the hyper fast and continuous integration of B2B networks with so that data across different B2B networks can be harnessed for different purposes.
 Easy to build integration constructs help enterprises in creating highly interdependent systems that respond faster to customer's needs and drive more value.

-Lack of agile integration is the primary reason behind the abandoned of most digital initiatives.
+Lack of agile integration is the primary reason behind the abandonment of most digital initiatives.
 Without proper integration, enterprises cannot overcome technical debt and poor data governance.
 Enterprises relying on old approaches or manual verification steps for integration waste several months in the rollout of integrations.
 They lose the edge to enterprises which can quickly establish IT cohesion that can build integrations in a continuous way.
 Self-service advantage reduces IT governance complexity, and time-consuming implementation cycles.

 The ability to integrate B2B networks with agility is an enormous advantage, it allows businesses to align technologies, overcome technical debt and set up a digital-first strategy.
 Agile integration adds unique value to the existing B2B ecosystem and provides answers to rapidly multiplying questions related to hybrid cloud and keep up with the synchronization related demands of modern applications.